jstet/duplicaid/README.md

 ## Configuration

-Duplicaid stores configuration in `~/.duplicaid/config.yml` and supports two execution modes:
+Duplicaid stores configuration in `.duplicaid.yml` in your current working directory by default.
+You can specify a different location using the `--config` flag.

 ### Execution Modes